CMOSE: Comprehensive Multi-Modality Online Student Engagement Dataset with High-Quality Labels: Method

+\begin{itemize} \item Gaze Direction and Angles: Three coordinates to describe the gaze direction of left and right eyes respectively.
+Two scalars to describe the horizontal and vertical gaze angles. \item Head Position: Three coordinates to describe the location of the head to the camera. \item Head Rotation: Describe the rotation of the head with pitch, yaw, and raw. \item Facial Action Units (AUs): Describe the intensities of 17 AUs and the presence of 18 AUs as scalars. \end{itemize}

-While the high-level features can capture the state of a single frame, the temporal information encoding the movement might be ignored.
-Also, some facial expressions may not be fully captured by the high-level features.
-Inflated 3D Networks (I3D) \cite{carreira2017quo} is a widely adopted 3D video classification network that contains a 3D Convolutional network and optical flow to extract spatiotemporal information.
-We use visual features from I3D pretrained on Kinetics 400 \cite{kay2017kinetics} to compensate for the neglected information.
+While the high-level features can capture the frame-wise information, some temporal information, such as body motions, may not be fully captured.
+Inflated 3D Network (I3D) \cite{carreira2017quo} is a widely adopted 3D video classification network that contains a 3D convolutional network and optical flow to extract spatiotemporal information.
+We use visual features from the I3D Network pre-trained on Kinetics 400 \cite{kay2017kinetics} to compensate for the neglected information.